 So great to hear that!
 Thank you for the kind feedback.

 I'm in a pre-diabetic workshop and I've been making this recipe a lot.
-I add any veggies that I have in the fridge - red onion, cucumber, summer squash etc. I also added garlic to the dressing and added more lemon juice and less oil.
-It's very versatile.
+I add any veggies that I have in the fridge - red onion, cucumber, summer squash, etc. It's very versatile.
 Thanks for sharing.

 Just made this and boy was it easy and tasty!
 I made a little bit more of the dressing for more taste.
 So good!